-This was just a short trip for us because we had a one-week gap between jobs and life to-dos, so we decided to pack it full with a multi-destination trip.
+This was just a short trip to the Pacific Northwest for us because we had a one-week gap between jobs and life to-dos, so we decided to pack it full with a multi-destination trip.
 Our first two stops were to see family we hadn’t seen since pre-pandemic, but we knew we’d be hitting the west coast on our way back so started brainstorming a nice getaway for just the two of us!
 (Does anyone else have a cram-it-all-in mentality, too?)

-Then, on one of those ‘best spring destination’ lists, I saw the Skagit Valley Tulip Festival in Washington and knew that was the perfect fit!
+Then, on one of those ‘best spring destination’ lists, I saw the Skagit Valley Tulip Festival in Washington State and knew that was the perfect fit!
 The weather would be chilly, but the bright blooms would be worth it for sure!

 Although there is a great map of the blooms, I didn’t really feel like there was enough clear information online as to how to go about planning a route to see the various tulip fields or how long to plan for.
-But, I gathered that in the 2022 season only one of the go-to spots had a large variety of blooms, so we planned a few hours at Roozengaarde with the rest of the day to drive around and see the sites.
-They also show which fields are currently in bloom, which was really helpful!
-I checked daily leading up to the trip and they hit peak right before we left!
-Yay!
+But, I gathered that in the 2022 season, only one of the go-to spots had a large variety of blooms.
+(The famous Tulip Town just didn’t have as good of a bloom yet!)

 Our One-Day Skagit Valley Tulip Festival Itinerary

-One day at the Skagit Valley Tulip Festival was perfect for us!
+One day at the annual Skagit Valley Tulip Festival was perfect for us!
 We got into Seattle early in the day, drove a little over an hour up to Burlington where we had a hotel for the night, and set out to explore the tulip fields for the rest of the day.

 Touring Roozengaarde Tulip Fields

 We absolutely loved Roozengaarde.
 It was just breathtaking with the rows and rows of tulips against snow-capped mountains.
 But it was also breathtakingly cold since we decided to arrive when the sun was already hanging so low in the sky.
-We also didn’t realize the shop and food offerings closed earlier than the field, so we missed out on that part of the experience.
+We also didn’t realize the gift shop and food offerings closed earlier than the field, so we missed out on that part of the experience.